Sign In Register

 Education

 Educational attainment is solid, with 43.5% holding a bachelor's degree or higher, near the national average.
 87.0% have completed high school.
-Area schools have an average test score of 5.7/10.
+Local schools score 6.6/10 in standardized testing, reflecting strong academic performance.

 Climate & Weather